bevyengine/rfcs/rfcs/41-ui-navigation.md

 implementation provides default systems to manage ui input, with a `InputMapping` resource to customize a little bit the system's behaviors.

-We **requires** the user to explicitly add the input systems to their `App` rather than adding them to our `NavigationPlugin` because we **need** the flexibility to swap out the default input handling after a certain point in the game development phase (as my personal practical experience shows).

-Though this is a very basic solution that screams "temporary", and should probably in the future be swapper in favor of something more thought out and ergonomic.

-How would that work?
-Is there already examples in bevy where we provide default button mappings that can be changed?

-I think we should think deeply about input handling in default plugins.
-However, this is out of scope for this RFC.

-### Mouse hover behavior

-I went the easy route when implementing mouse support, of having the focus follow the mouse.
-In certain circumstances this is not wishable, but currently I don't see an alternative that doesn't need to completely reinvent a new system on top of the current one.

 ### Game-oriented assumptions

 This was not intended during implementation, but in retrospect, the `NavMenu`